scai5/e771-excerise/README.md

 # ECON 771 Empirical Exercise 4
 This repository contains all code to complete empirical exercise 4 for ECON 771.
 This exercise examines the effect of market definition on hospital demand estimation.
 For assignment details, see the [class website](https://econ771s24.classes.ianmccarthyecon.com/assignments/exercise4.html).
-This repository does not contain any data files.

 ## Data